geobakery/GeospatialAnalyzer/README.development.md

 <img src="documentation/images/devTools_debug_sourceMap.png" alt="Dev tools TypeScript"/>

-Also you can call the rest API on your common way as long as you connected to the nodejs-dev tools.
+Also you can call the rest API on your common way as long as you are connected to the node.js-dev tools.

 # Contribution